Kinesiology (KIN)

 An introductory study of sport marketing, which includes the basic principles, key scholars, relevant scholarship, and necessary experiential elements to aid students in understanding the discipline's applied and academic aspects.
 This course will introduce traditional marketing concepts as well as focus on the marketing of sport and through sport.

-SPST 565 - Principles of Coaching
+SML 565 - Principles of Coaching

 Credits: 4

-Overviews current theory and practice in coaching education, including sport pedagogy, physiology, psychology, administration, and risk management.
-Issues of performance and competition specific to child, youth, and collegiate coaching are addressed.
+Overviews current theory and practice in coaching education, including sport pedagogy, physiology, psychology, administration and risk management.
+Issues of performance and competition specific to child, youth and collegiate coaching are addressed.

-Equivalent(s): KIN 565
+Equivalent(s): KIN 565, SPST 565

-SPST 565A - Clinical Practice in Coaching
+SML 565A - Clinical Practice in Coaching

 Credits: 2

 Students will learn and utilize best practices in the field to create safe, positive and effective coaching environments while teaching technical and tactical sport skills.
 Group management, motivation skill progression, evaluation and feedback will be explored.
 An emphasis will be placed on writing and implementing practice objectives, as well as effective practice design and execution.
 This course will include weekly practical coaching sessions.
-Prereq: SPST 565 or by approval.

-SPST 568 - Global Perspectives in Sport
+SML 568 - Global Perspectives in Sport

 Credits: 4